ShinoharaHaruna/cc-provider/README.md

 1. It appends a `source` command to your shell's configuration file (e.g., `~/.zshrc` or `~/.bashrc`).
 2. It generates and installs a tab completion script for your shell.
+3. It creates a shell function wrapper that enables immediate activation.

-This ensures that both environment variables and tab completion are automatically loaded in every new shell session.
+This ensures that environment variables, tab completion, and instant activation are available in every new shell session.
 You just need to restart your shell once after the initial setup.

+After setup, `cc-provider activate` works just like `conda activate` - no need for `eval` or shell restart!

 ## Commands